I LOVE VISITING SCHOOLS!

 What can I expect on a school visit?

-My program is flexible, but usually runs between 30-45 minutes for Grades 1-3 and an hour for Grades 4-6.
+My program is flexible, but usually runs between 30-45 minutes for Grades 1-4 and 40-50 minutes for Grades 4-6.
 I am happy to speak at assemblies or individual classrooms, or a combination of both.
 Generally, my presentations and workshops include the following:

 • My journey as a children’s writer